ESBJERG, THE ENERGY METROPOLIS OF DENMARK

-As the Danish gateway to the West, The Port of Esbjerg has since 1868 been a base for the fishing industry and Danish export goods.
+As the Danish gateway to the West, The Port of Esbjerg has been a base for the fishing industry and Danish export goods since 1868.
 With the introduction of the oil and gas industry in the 1970s, the companies in Esbjerg seized the opportunity to expand and a new offshore cluster was born.

 Oil and Gas:

 In the early 1970s, oil was discovered in quantities that were worth exploiting for production.
-Oil extraction began with Danfeltet in 1972, and was headed by Dansk Undergrunds Consortium (DUC), which was comprised of A.P.
+Oil extraction began with Dantfeltet in 1972, headed by Dansk Undergrunds Consortium (DUC) and comprised of A.P.
 Møller, Gulf and Shell.
 In 1979, approximately 200 people were employed in the oil industry in Esbjerg.

 The early 1980s saw the start of production from the Gorm, Skjold and Tyra fields, and Esbjerg developed into a real offshore town.
-This, combined with the crisis in fishing at that time, resulted in Esbjerg’s fishery-related industries turning to the offshore industry to earn money.
-Employment in Esbjerg switched from fisheries to offshore, which currently accounts for 9,000 jobs – many more than ever existed in Esbjerg’s fisheries.
+Combined with the fishing crisis at that time, this resulted in Esbjerg’s fishery-related industries turning to the offshore industry to earn money.
+Employment in Esbjerg switched from fisheries to offshore, which currently accounts for 9,000 jobs.
 In 1991, Denmark became oil independent, and energy independent in 1997.
-North Sea oil and gas production is of tremendous value to the national economy in terms of tax receipts and profits from the oil and gas production.
-In 2011, North Sea extractions brought in DKK 30.6 billion in tax receipts for Denmark.

 Initiatives to support industrial cluster development